Zenun Selimi

 Zenun Selimi (born 21 November 1971) is a Kosovan football manager and former player who played as a winger.

 Career

 In 1998, Selimi signed for Ferencváros, Hungary's most successful club, before joining Young Boys in the Swiss second division.

 In 2001, he signed for Bulgarian side Lokomotiv Sofia.

 In 2002, he signed for Delémont in the Swiss top flight, before joining Swiss lower league team Tuggen.

+International Career

+He played On 7 September 2002 for Kosovo,first time after the Kosovo War played a friendly match against Albania and the match ended with a 0–1.